excsniper/tug_of_war/README.md

-# tug_of_war
+# Tug of War
-ELEC3500 Tug of War source in Verilog
+This is the Tug of War source used in the CarletonU IEEE FPGA competition.
+This repo is only for documentation purposes so only the verilog files are committed.